philipwalton/blog/articles/2015-12-05-why-im-excited-about-native-css-variables.md

 Since CSS is ultimately going to style HTML, it turns out there's another useful way to scope variables: to a DOM element.
 But since preprocessors don't run in the browser and never see the markup, they can't do this.

 Consider a site that tries to add the class `user-setting-large-text` to the `<html>` element for users who've indicated their preference for larger text sizes.
-When this class is set on the `<html>` element, the larger `$font-size` variable assignment should apply:
+When this class is set, the larger `$font-size` variable assignment should apply:

 ```scss
 $font-size: 1em;